 By our estimations, one FarmBot Genesis kit (1.5m x 3m in area) can continuously grow all of the veggies for one person’s needs.
-This is assuming year-round growing.
+Meanwhile, FarmBot Genesis XL can serve a family of four.

 FarmBot grown veggies create 25% fewer CO2 emissions than standard US veggies.
-Take FarmBot off-grid and it gets even better.
+Take FarmBot off-grid and the environmental benefits get even better.

 FarmBot grown veggies are significantly less expensive than veggies purchased at the grocery store.
 The return on your investment is estimated to be between three and five years.

 Frequently Asked Questions

 All of the hardware you see in the video except the raised bed, garden hose, and solar panels.
 You'll need to provide a garden hose and extension cord of the appropriate length to connect your FarmBot to grid power and municipal water.
 For the specifics, see the Tech Specs section above.

 FarmBot is open-source, so how is it also for sale?